thm-projects/arsnova-mobile/README.md

 	mvn clean install

-Please be always attentive to *first* build the mobile client and afterwards the server application.
+Please be always attentive to build the mobile client **first** and afterwards the server application.

 <br />Alternatively you can use several ant-targets to build the client for different purposes: